ggreco77/Transient-Astrophysics-/README.md

 # Transient Astrophysics
-Tutorials on the Transient Astrophysics course held at  Gran Sasso Science Institute - GSSI
+This repository contains all the material needed for the Transient Astrophysics course held at Gran Sasso Science Institute - [GSSI](http://www.gssi.infn.it/).